 On December 28, 2009, the Company adopted a portion of ASU 2010-06, Improving Disclosures about Fair Value Measurements, which provides amendments to ASC Subtopic 820-10 that require new disclosures regarding transfers in and out of Level 1 and Level 2 fair value measurements.
 ASU 2010-06 also clarifies existing disclosures regarding (i) the level of asset and liability disaggregation and (ii) fair value measurement inputs and valuation techniques.
 The adoption of the subject guidance under ASC Subtopic 820-10 did not have a material impact on the Company's consolidated financial statements.
 ASU 2010-06 also provides amendments to ASC Subtopic 820-10 that will require new disclosures regarding activity in Level 3 fair value measurements.
-The adoption of the subject guidance under ASC 820-10 did not have a material impact on the Company's consolidated financial statements.
-The adoption of the subject guidance under ASC 820-10 did not have a material impact on the Company's consolidated financial statements.
+The adoption of the subject of the subject guidance under ASC 820-10 did not have a material impact on the Company's consolidated financial statements.